locnnil/workshop/docs/explanation/interfaces/index.rst

 Summary
 -------

-In |project_markup|, SDKs can act as providers and consumers of resources such as the GPU or file directories.
+In |ws_markup|, SDKs can act as providers and consumers of resources such as the GPU or file directories.
 Host system resources
 are exposed via the :ref:`system SDK <exp_system_sdk>`